Last Updated on April 26, 2021 by queenie mak

 If you like a more straightforward way to getting around in a city, you can use Uber to take you from point A to B. Uber is a ride-hailing company where you can get around the city and order food.
 It is like a cab, but you can order one via your smartphone.

-My travel tips: Set up the Uber app with local phone number
+Uber tips: Set up the Uber app with local phone number

 Download the Uber app and set up the app.
 And if you are setting it up in Taiwan, you will need a local phone number.